 The Community Supervision Program (CSP) provides supervision in the community for adult offenders on probation, parole, or supervised release, consistent with a crime prevention strategy that emphasizes public safety and successful reentry into the community through an integrated system of close supervision, routine drug testing, treatment and support services, and graduated sanctions.
 CSP also develops and provides the courts and the U.S. Parole Commission with critical information for probation and parole decisions.

-In FY 2011, U.S. federal and state public safety officials traveled to Brazil and Mexico to provide training and share strategies for combating illicit drug use, improving penal institutions, and promoting successful offender re-entry.
+CSP officials work with other countries to provide training and share strategies on a variety of issues, such as combating illicit drug use, improving penal institutions, and promoting offender reentry.

-Strategic Goals: Achieving Peace and Security; Governing Justly and Democratically; Investing in People
+Strategic Goals: Achieving Peace and Security; Governing Justly and Democratically; Investing in People on alogio ocalo. , terne ting i eace and eccandy, eccentring each, and beine transany, intertaining in the option